1925 Philippine House of Representatives elections

 Elections for the members of the House of Representatives were held on June 2, 1925 pursuant to the Philippine Organic Act of 1902 which prescribed elections for every three years.
 The ruling Nacionalista Party, which was split into Colectivista and Unipersonalista factions in 1922, were reconciled and were named as the Nacionalista Consolidado Party.
 The party continued their hold of the House of Representatives retaining their number of seats from the previous election, and the majority.
+The elected representatives would serve in the 7th Philippine Legislature from 1925 to 1928.